antti-mikael/respa/docs/payments.md

 - `RESPA_PAYMENTS_BAMBORA_API_KEY`: Identifies which merchant store account to use with Bambora.
 Value can be found in the merchant portal.
 Provided as a string.
 No default value.
 - `RESPA_PAYMENTS_BAMBORA_API_SECRET`: Used to calculate hashes out of the data being sent and received, to verify it is not being tampered with.
 Also found in the merchant portal and provided as a string.
 No default value.
 - `RESPA_PAYMENTS_BAMBORA_PAYMENT_METHODS`: An array of payment methods to show to the user to select from e.g.`['nordea', 'creditcards']`.
 Full list of supported values can be found in [the currencies section of](https://payform.bambora.com/docs/web_payments/?page=full-api-reference#currencies) Bambora's API documentation page.

+### CPU Ceepos configuration

+The Ceepos API version the provider implementation targets is `3.0.0`.
+More information about the API can be found from `docs/payments_cpu_api.pdf`.

+In addition to the general configuration keys mentioned in the previous section, enabling Ceepos also requires the following configuration to function:

+- `RESPA_PAYMENTS_CEEPOS_API_URL`: The base URL where Ceepos requests are sent.
+No default value.
+- `RESPA_PAYMENTS_CEEPOS_API_KEY`: Identifies which source system account to use with Ceepos.
+Value will be provided by CPU.
+Provided as a string.
+No default value.
+- `RESPA_PAYMENTS_CEEPOS_API_SECRET`: Used to calculate hashes out of the data being sent and received, to verify it is not being tampered with.
+Also provided by CPU and provided as a string.
+No default value.

 ## Basics